Kaffaljidhmah2/l1_regularized_problems/README.md

 2. Solve by calling mosek and gurobi directly.

 3.
-(a) Projection gradient method by reformulating the primal problem as a quadratic program with box con- straints
+(a) Projection gradient method by reformulating the primal problem as a quadratic program with box constraints

 (b) Subgradient method for the primal problem